Spread of food dishes on wood table with green napkin

 What is it?
 The place to go for good Italian in Canberra and to access an award-winning wine list.

 Why go?
-Braddon might be where all the cool kids of food and drink are hanging out, but it’s also home to Italian and Sons – you guessed it – an Italian institution serving up the kind of contemporary yet classic Italo fare that we all crave when the mercury drops.
-It’s a warm, casual spot where you can just pop in for a plate of pasta and some wine – you don’t need an occasion to dine here, but it’s also very popular, so securing your time slot is a smart move if you’re not willing to risk it for the biscuit…or pasta in this situation.
-The game plan here is simple to follow: bread, antipasti, s’getti, and mains, then dessert.
+Braddon might be where all the cool kids of food and drink are hanging out, but it’s also home to Italian & Sons – you guessed it – an Italian institution serving up the kind of contemporary yet classic Italo fare that we all crave when the mercury drops.
+It’s a warm, casual spot where you can just pop in for a plate of pasta and some wine – you don’t need an occasion to dine here, but it’s also very popular, so securing your time slot is a smart move if you’re not willing to risk it for the biscuit… or pasta, in this situation.
+The game plan here is simple to follow: bread, antipasti, s’getti, mains, then dessert.
 Pastas are hand-rolled and doused with seasonal sauces, focaccias are baked on wood and served with whipped ricotta, and the tiramisu – well, we don’t know the secret for that, but it’s bloody good.

-Address: 7 Lonsdale Street, Braddon
+Address: 7 Lonsdale St, Braddon

 Melissa Woodley